-We scrapped ~14.5 million vehicles in 2019, so the entire market grew by over 2.5 million gasoline powered vehicles, 10x the number of EV's sold.
-Trying to lower CO2 emissions by going to EV's is equivalent to trying to empty a lake at one end by taking a 1,000 gallons of water out at one end and putting 10,000 gallons in at the other end.
-You have to stop the intake.
+Bottom line: Trying to lower CO2 emissions by going to EVs is equivalent to trying to empty a lake at one end by taking a 1,000 gallons of water out at one end and putting 10,000 gallons in at the other end.
+You have to stop the input.

 To make a difference in the amount of gasoline used, we have to replace millions of vehicles per year, not just thousands, tens of thousands or even hundreds of thousands.

-If a decision were made to go to E100 vehicles, we could easily make 17 million vehicles in model year 2024 .
+If a decision were made to ban new gasoline powered vehicles, we could easily replace our LD fleet with a mix of EVs, H2Vs, and EtOHVs over the next 20 years.
 This would truly make a significant dent in the amount of CO2 emitted and reduce global warming.